 NOTE: Parents/guardians are free to purchase uniform items from whatever vendor they choose as long as it meets the guidelines of MSGA Unified Dress Code.

 The consequences for students not in appropriate dress are as follows per semester:

-Third Offense: Parent is called -Lunch Detention provided -ISS warning letter sent home
+Third Offense: Parent notified -Lunch Detention provided - ISS warning letter sent home with a minor referral **

-Fourth Offense: Parent Notified, student placed in ISS for the day.
+Fourth Offense: Parent notified, student placed in ISS for the day with a major referral. **

 ANY ATTIRE OR GROOMING DISRUPTIVE TO THE INSTRUCTIONAL PROCESS which may include, but is not limited to: